irllabs/MOD/README.md

 # livedraw-mini
-openFrameworks based live video looper made for the Raspberry Pi 3, with a Pi Camera v2
+openFrameworks based live video looper made for the Raspberry Pi 3, with a Pi Camera v2, or NVidia Jetson with a USB webcap.

 # code
 - `ConsoleListener.h` - used for debugging in console on the Pi